Group valued moment maps for even and odd simple $G$-modules: Preliminaries

 \subsection{Linear supermanifolds}

-For an introduction into supergeometry we refer to~\cite{Berezin,QFS,Leites80,SoSrus}.
-Supermanifolds are ringed spaces, i.e., pairs $\cM := (M, \cO_{\cM})$, where $M$ is an $m$-dimensional manifold and $\cO_{\cM}$ is the structure sheaf of~$\cM$, locally isomorphic to $C^\infty(U)\otimes\twedge(n)$, where $U$ is a~domain in~$M$, and $\twedge(n)$ is the Grassmann algebra with $n$ generators.
-A linear supermanifold corresponding to the super vector space $V=V_\ev\oplus V_\od$ is defined by
+For an introduction to supergeometry, we refer to~\cite{Berezin,QFSsuper,Leites80,SoS1rus}, for the basics of complex supergeometry, see~\cite{ManinGaugeFields,KostantGraded} and review in~\cite{Leites2023}.
+Complex supermanifolds are ringed spaces, i.e., pairs $\cM := (M, \cO_{\cM})$, where $M$ is an $m$-dimensional complex manifold and $\cO_{\cM}$ is the structure sheaf of~$\cM$, locally isomorphic to $\cO_U\otimes\twedge(n)$, where $\cO_U$ is the sheaf of holomorphic function on a~domain~$U$ in~$M$, and $\twedge(n)$ is the Grassmann algebra with $n$ generators.
+A morphism of supermanifolds $f\colon \cM\to \cN$ is a~morphism of the corresponding ringed spaces (for details, see~\cite[\S2.3.1]{ManinSchemes}) that preserves the parity of the sections.
+A linear supermanifold corresponding to a~super vector space $V=V_\ev\oplus V_\od$ is defined by